 - Use shims and dowel to align parts and if they are not needed after everything is bolted down, make them such that they are removable after aligning.

 - Always look at the shaft tolerance when ordering ABEC bearings because a difference of 20 Micros is enough to make the shaft not go in.

 - Never press bearings into shafts as you will put pop marks on the inner or outer race, which will cause cyclic loads and the bearing will fail early.

 - When using shims on bearings its never good to press metal on metal without some kind of spring in the system, like when using two bearings and using a shim to separate them.

 - Imperial bearings are almost 4 times as strong as metric bearings for the same size.

 - Flanged bearings are expensive than regular ones.
-For thin section bearings there are limited flanged types, get around the problem by using retaining ring bearings, which have a slot cut on them and a retaining ring is pressed in. acts similar to a flange and much less cheaper.
+For thin section bearings there are limited flanged types, get around the problem by using retaining ring bearings, which have a slot cut on them and a retaining ring is pressed in. acts similar to a flange and much cheaper.

 - Larger diameter bearings are turntable bearings, they are cheap but not accurate, also works for missiles, but expensive version.

 - shims are precision spacers, but washers are not.